Our protected areas are unique places and require unique rules to protect them.

 Firearms and hunting

-The use of firearms (including pellet guns, bear bangers, bows, sling shots etc.) and hunting is not permitted in Banff National Park.
+The use of firearms (including pellet guns, bear bangers, bows, sling shots etc.) and hunting are not permitted in Banff National Park.
 The possession of firearms is prohibited except at a person's primary premises or in a motor vehicle that is travelling on a highway.
-During transport, firearms must be unloaded and in a case or wrapped and tied securely in such a manner that no part of the firearm is exposed
+During transport, firearms must be unloaded and in a case or wrapped and tied securely in such a manner that no part of the firearm is exposed.

 Using, selling, or purchasing fireworks, or any other type of explosive, is not permitted.